National-Clinical-Cohort-Collaborative/operations/workstream-startup.md

 ## Zoom

-- Create meeting invite under webnar account
+- Create a meeting invitation using the webinar account - if you don't have permissions for this task, please ask Connor for details.

 ## N3C website